oslabs-beta/TimeClimb/README.md

 `npm run migrate:latest`

 This will update the database with latest schema changes.
-If necessary its possible to also migrate data so that it data is not lost, which might be especially helpful in a production environment.
+If necessary its possible to also migrate data so that the data is not lost, which might be especially helpful in a production environment.

 ### Rolling back a migration